 We thank Ted Rudie, equipment manager for the Chesapeake Woodturners, for allowing us to use descriptions and photos as printed in the Chesapeake Woodturners Newsletter.

 You can make a DIY wood kiln out of any insulated enclosure if you can control airflow and temperature.
 The best, low-cost, and most obvious choice is a discarded upright freezer or refrigerator.
 Maybe you or your neighbors already have one, or you can get one for little to no cost at a local appliance repair center.

 - Clean your fridge to remove any food residue or stains.

-- Drill 1/2 inch holes in the top sides and the bottom.
+- Drill 1/2-inch holes in the top sides and the bottom.
 Ted recommends four on each side.
-Be sure to go all the way through for air flow and circulation.
+Be sure to go all the way through for airflow and circulation for the drying process.